Skip to main content

 • “It removed some minor features like adjusting text speeds, and removed Japanese entirely, which is just kind of funny.”

-The monetization strategy has been criticized as a lazy cash grab, indicating that it prioritizes profit over player experience.
+The monetization strategy of the game has been criticized as a lazy cash grab, indicating a lack of effort in providing value to players while prioritizing profit.

 • “Unfortunately, this is a lazy cash grab.”

-Players find the grinding aspect to be somewhat tedious, particularly due to the repetitive nature of back-and-forth tasks.
+Players find the grinding aspect to be somewhat tedious, particularly due to the repetitive nature of back-and-forth tasks, though it is not considered a significant issue.

 • “Nothing major, but it can be a little tedious when you go back and forth.”